KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 The requirement of the limited programming language derives from security concerns.
 All validating nodes in the decentralized VM must run all blockchain-related code in the ecosystem.
 Having this code written in a unique language designed for the VM reduces the available opportunities to malicious actors.
 While the limitation provides baseline security, the customized and often unstable nature of the VM programming language can make the creative process difficult.
 Also, the need to master a new language adds an additional burden to the developer.

 The dependency on the blockchain's core engineers also slows creative progress for ecosystem developers.
 When the ecosystem developer discovers a new core-level technology that would increase the developer's productivity and creativity, they must convince the core-software team to implement the new feature.
-The core-software engineers may have conflicting interests, as their needs must meet the needs of all developers and users in their ecosystem.
+The core-software engineers, however, may have conflicting interests, as their needs must meet the needs of all developers and users in their ecosystem.

 In many of the VM-based models, economics for blockchain usage can be volatile, and blockchain storage and speed are often in short supply.
 The economics can be adversely unpredictable, because the underlying "gas" token that the VM requires (such as Ether) can change in price and value according to the interests of the uneducated masses.
 This may sound advantageous to a speculator, but for a practical business attempting to consistently please a customer, the volatility can scare away new users.

-Furthermore, as the VM frequently relies on a single blockchain, block space can be in short supply due to high demand on popular chains, and data that is entirely irrelevant to the developer can become required baggage to maintain their own data validation.
+Furthermore, the fact that the VM frequently relies on a single blockchain further hinders developers and users.
+Block space can be in short supply due to high demand on popular chains.
+Data that is entirely irrelevant to the developer can become required baggage while maintaining their own data validation.

 These challenges make the VM model unpleasant for many experienced blockchain engineers.
-In fact, before Komodo existed, these very concerns inspired the Komodo engineers to avoid the VM model in search of a better solution for blockchain creativity.
+In fact, before Komodo existed, these very concerns inspired the Komodo engineers to avoid the VM model in search of a better solution.
 Custom Consensus is this solution.

 ### Custom Consensus: Creativity at the Consensus Level, Without Losing the Consensus Mechanism